boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-3.md

 	}
 	echo '&lt;/ul&gt;';</pre>

 which displays the results in a similar manner to Google.
-Of course we still have the same issue where if you search for something like &#8220;the&#8221; you get 5000 links on the page.
+Of course we still have the same issue where if you search for something like "the" you get 5000 links on the page.
 Lets fix this issue.

 There are a few things to keep in mind with this.
-When you search for a term you essentially load that term&#8217;s list of documents into memory.
+When you search for a term you essentially load that term's list of documents into memory.
 This can take some time because you are loading a file from disk and processing it.
 One thing you can do to speed this up is only read the top 1000 or so documents from the file.
 This is slightly problematic however when it comes to ranking.
-If someone searches for &#8220;Yahoo&#8221; and the Yahoo homepage is document 1001 in your documents it will never appear in your results.
+If someone searches for "Yahoo" and the Yahoo homepage is document 1001 in your documents it will never appear in your results.
 One possible solution is to sort the documents in the index by rank against the term.
-IE we know that the Yahoo homepage will rank very highly for the term &#8220;Yahoo&#8221; so lets make it first in line.
+IE we know that the Yahoo homepage will rank very highly for the term "Yahoo" so lets make it first in line.
 This way when we pull back 1000 results we know that Yahoo will be at the top.
 While we are at it we should probably split the terms into separate folders as well.
 The new index we will call multifolderindex.
 Changing the index to work like this is very simple.
 We just modify the getFilePathName like so,

 <pre>public function _getFilePathName($name) {
 		$md5 = md5($name);